f45tb00t/Solar_WiFi_Weather_Station/README.md

 - Fixed the behavior how the Wifi Connection is established.
 - additional variable added for naming the device.

-Note: In my point of view its a security issue when the ESP8266 creates a open and unencrypted Wifi AP every time it wakes up.
+Note: In my point of view its a security issue when the ESP8266 creates an open and unencrypted Wifi AP every time it wakes up.
 This should be fixed with the code.

 Note_2: Thanks a lot to all the contributors of this!
 Without you people this would not have been possible.